What Are the Different Types of Car Insurance Coverage?

 Location

-Location not only helps to identify the required coverages for the state, but insurance companies also use your location to look at the likelihood of natural disasters, crime, frequency of accidents, and other risks associated with your area.
+Location not only helps to identify the required coverages for the state, but insurance companies also use your location to look at historical data to estimate the likelihood of natural disasters, crime, frequency of accidents, and other risks associated with your area.

 Insurance history

 Auto insurers find that drivers who’ve had uninterrupted coverage are less likely to get into accidents.
-So, if you’ve maintained an auto insurance policy continually, you’re more likely to get lower rates.
+So, if you’ve maintained an auto insurance policy continually (without lapsing), you’re more likely to get lower rates.

 Claims history

-Simply, a history of many claims -- whether with the current insurer or previous insurers -- will likely result in higher rates.
-This is especially the case for larger claims where you’re the at-fault party.
+Simply, a history of many claims -- whether with the current insurer or previous insurers -- will likely result in higher rates or denied coverage.
+To no surprise, this is especially the case for larger claims where you’re the at-fault party.

 Vehicle

-The insured vehicle will be considered for its purchase price, safety features, safety tests, repairs costs, and more.
+The insured vehicle will be considered for its purchase price, safety features, safety tests, repair costs, and more.

-Data may reveal that your vehicle model is known to be involved in accidents more often or
+Data may reveal that your vehicle make and/or model is known to be involved in accidents more often or more likely to be targeted for theft and crime.

 Purpose of vehicle